lcarlaw/meso/README.md

 python process.py -s 2020-08-10/17 -e 2020-08-10/23 -meso
 ```

 You can view logs with `tail -f ./logs/*.log`.
 This will take a few minutes (hopefully your CPU is cooled well!).
 When the scripts finish, text placefiles should be available in the `output` directory.
-Unlike realtime runs, the valid time will be appended to each text file.
-As in the realtime case, these files will automatically time match in GR, this time at the bottom of the hour.
+These will be named with a trailing `YYYYmmddHH-YYYYmmddHH` corresponding to the valid times of the data within the placefiles.
+Data will automatically time-match in GR to the closest hour.

 ### Hodographs
 ![](https://raw.githubusercontent.com/lcarlaw/meso/1.0.0/hodograph_example.png)